S3cur3Th1sSh1t/Nim-RunPE/README.md

 `nimble install ptr_math winim`

+I did test this with Nim Version 1.6.2 only, so use that version for testing or I cannot guarantee no errors when using another version.

+## Compile

+If you want to pass arguments on runtime or don't want to pass arguments at all compile via:

+`nim c NimRunPE.nim`

+If you want to hardcode custom arguments modify `const exeArgs` to your needs and compile with:

+`nim c -d:args NimRunPE.nim` - this was contributed by [@glynx](https://github.com/glynx), thanks! :sunglasses:

+## More Information

 The technique itself it pretty old, but I didn't find a Nim implementation yet.
 So this has changed now. :)

 ![alt text](https://github.com/S3cur3Th1sSh1t/Nim-RunPE/raw/main/Nim-RunPE.PNG)